New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

-At second order the entropy therefore contains a logarithmic correction, as found in other NC gauge-gravity studies \cite{abdellah4,abdellah5}.
-Because the present work focuses on first-order effects we shall use the truncated expression (last line) in what follows.
-Note that the logarithmic term implies the argument \(2r_+-3\tilde{\Theta}\) must be positive; this is compatible with the restriction \(r_+>3\tilde{\Theta}/2\) used elsewhere.
+This expression can be obtained from Eq.~\eqref{eq:NCSQ1} in the limit of an uncharged black hole \(Q=0\), with the only difference being the presence of \(\log(2)\), which comes from the compact expression that we integrated.
+It is also similar to that obtained in Ref. \cite{saleem2026thermal} for another NC model.
+At second order, the uncharged entropy therefore contains a logarithmic correction, as found in other NC gauge-gravity studies \cite{abdellah4,abdellah5}.
+Because the present work focuses on first-order effects, we shall use the truncated expression (last line) in what follows.
+Note that the logarithmic term implies that the argument \(2r_+-3\tilde{\Theta}\) must be positive; this is compatible with the restriction \(r_+>3\tilde{\Theta}/2\) used elsewhere.

-Importantly, the first-order correction implies that the entropy at the minimal horizon \(r_+^{\min}\) is nonzero, so the remnant has non-zero entropy.
-To force the entropy to vanish at the remnant one must include higher-order (second-order) NC corrections \cite{abdellah4,abdellah5,abdellahPhD}, which will provide further insight into the thermodynamic fate of the remnant.
+Importantly, the first-order correction implies that the entropy at the minimal horizon \(r_+^{\min}\) is nonzero, so the remnant has nonzero entropy.
+To force the entropy to vanish at the remnant, one must include higher-order (second-order) NC corrections \cite{abdellah4,abdellah5,abdellahPhD}, which will provide further insight into the thermodynamic fate of the remnant.